sQu1rr/wenet/README.md

 throw if tried to use on unmanaged packet.

 A packet is sent to a foreign host with peer.send(). peer.send() accepts a channel id over which to send the packet to a given peer.
-Once the packet is handed over to Wenet with peer.send(), Wenet will handle its deallocation automatically.

 One may also use host.broadcast() to send a packet to all connected peers on a given host over a specified channel id, as with peer.send().